VahidN/DNTCaptcha.Blazor/README.md

   </a>
 </p>

 `DNTCaptcha.Blazor` is a captcha generator for the Blazor based applications.
+It uses the standard [HTML5 Canvas API](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API) to draw the captcha and that's why it's compatible with both Blazor WASM and Server apps.
+It no longer uses the `System.Drawing.Common` package which has serious cross platform and stability issues.

 ## Install via NuGet